 Growth Hacker Marketing was the first summary I ever read on Blinkist, and it played a big role in drawing me further to the service, because the ideas in it were so fascinating.

-Ryan Holiday is only 28 years old.
-Yet Growth Hacker Marketing was already his second book.
+Ryan Holiday was only 28 years old when he published Growth Hacker Marketing, yet it was already his second book.
 Coming off a steep marketing career, where his company helped authors like Tucker Max, Robert Greene and Tim Ferriss turn their books into bestsellers, he now focuses on writing and marketing the heck out of himself.